When are the results of the post-mortem?

-Prince’s body was found at 9.40am last Thursday (21 April 2016) in a lift in his Minnesota mansion and studio Paisley Park, in which he recorded 30 albums.
-He had missed a scheduled medical appointment and so staff went to look for him.
+Prince’s body was found at 9.40am on Thursday 21 April, 2016, in a lift in his Minnesota mansion and studio Paisley Park.
+He recorded 30 albums in the building.
+Shortly before his death, Prince had missed a scheduled medical appointment, and so staff went to look for him.
 Upon finding the body, they called emergency services, explaining that the musician was not breathing (“we’re all distraught”, the caller said).
 Within 30 minutes of the call, and after medical practitioners’ CPR attempts had failed, he was pronounced dead at 10.07am.
 He was last seen when a friend dropped him off at Paisley Park at 8pm the previous night.
 The star spent the night alone in Paisley Park and, claim officials, may have been dead for hours by the time he was found.

 Fans pay tribute to Prince at Paisley Park

 There was another memorial held at the Goldwyn Theatre in Los Angeles on May 11 2016.
-The event was attended by Prince’s celebrity friends and admirers, including Spike Lee, Nile Ridgers, Janelle Monáe, Gwen Stefani and Dita Von Teese.
-Spike Lee promised fellow attendees that there would be a Prince memorial in Brooklyn on June 7 2016.
+The event was attended by Prince’s celebrity friends and admirers, including Spike Lee, Nile Rodgers, Janelle Monáe, Gwen Stefani and Dita Von Teese.

-What is the coroner looking for in the post-mortem?
+What was the coroner looking for in the post-mortem?